bitrise-io/devcenter/docs/docker/run-your-build-locally-in-docker.md

 !!! warning "Large images ahead"
     The official Bitrise Docker images are quite large, due to the fact that it includes a wide variety of preinstalled tools.
-You'll need at least 15-20 GB free disk!
+You'll need at __least__ 20-25 GB free disk space!

 If you're not familiar with the [Bitrise CLI](https://www.bitrise.io/cli) you should try that first.
 You don't have to master the CLI,